 More in depth information can be found here.

 Coughing or being a picky eater is not always a sign of a fussy meal time.
 The position of feeding, being able to self feed, as well as handling fluids and solids

 differ for each age.
-Possible signs of a feeding/swallowing issue may include: Refusing to eat, Eating only a little bit for a length of time, Constant or excessive drooling and/or coughing, Sensitivity to textures (how the food feels) or temperatures (how hot or cold).
+Possible signs of a feeding/swallowing issues may include: refusing to eat, eating only a little bit for a length of time, constant or excessive drooling and/or coughing, sensitivity to textures (how the food feels) or temperatures (how hot or cold).

 The procedures used in speech therapy are guided by the child’s needs based on diagnosis, age, and own factors for success.
 The treatment may be modified as the clinician sees fit.
 More treatment procedures and resources are referenced as needed though American Speech-Language-Hearing Association and other sources.
 Evidence based practice leads the way to know what is best for the child and how to increase and decrease the difficulty for growth and development.